biga-codes/Mini-Leet/README.md

 ## Features

-- *Seamless LeetCode Integration*: Log in directly to your LeetCode profile through Mini-Leet and access your progress effortlessly.
+- Seamless LeetCode Integration: Log in directly to your LeetCode profile through Mini-Leet and access your progress effortlessly.
-- *Personalized Progress Tracking*: Monitor your completed problems, see what's pending, and celebrate your milestones.
+- Personalized Progress Tracking: Monitor your completed problems, see what's pending, and celebrate your milestones.
-- *Repetitive Revision*: Flag challenging questions for revision and access them easily with direct links, ensuring continuous improvement.
+- Repetitive Revision: Flag challenging questions for revision and access them easily with direct links, ensuring continuous improvement.
-- *Spaced Repetition Review Boards*: Leverage scientifically proven techniques to maximize retention and recall.
+- Spaced Repetition Review Boards: Leverage scientifically proven techniques to maximize retention and recall.
 Mini-Leet schedules flagged problems for review at optimal intervals, keeping your problem-solving skills sharp.
-- *Robust Data Management*: Powered by MongoDB, your data is securely stored and efficiently managed for optimal performance.
+- Robust Data Management: Powered by MongoDB, your data is securely stored and efficiently managed for optimal performance.

 ## How to run?